 Every part of the ancient building is surreally decorated.
 A shipwrecked ship in one bar, a huge coach and horses in another.
 Gargoyles, statues, carvings and a thousand lamps and trinkets.

 The longer you look, the more bizarre objects become apparent, appearing out of the walls and the gloom.
 It is, of course, utterly haunted, with a seat reserved for the ghost of an old sea captain called Grenville.
 The regulars having chats with him on the way to the Gents.

 We carry on over wild, austere Dartmoor, find the A30, lose it again and end up in the small town of Tiverton.

-A face is pulled in the confusion as Passepartout believes she will be given tea with cream in it, but, when served, the scones and jam prove popular with the Greek and she listens with unnecessary intent as she’s given a lecture by the owner on how, now we’re in Devon, you must put the jam on top of the cream rather than the other way round as in Cornwall.
+A face is pulled in the confusion as Giristroula believes she will be given tea with cream in it, but when served the scones and jam she loves it and listens with unnecessary closeness as she’s given a lecture by the owner on how, now we’re in Devon, you must put the jam on top of the cream rather than the other way round as in Cornwall.